 Tracey Morgan Gallery, in Ashville North Carolina, presented Jade Doskow: Freshkills, a new exhibition of photographs taken at Staten Island’s Freshkills Park.
-The gallery ran from September 21, 2021 through October 31, 2021.
-Doskow’s large-scale photographs of the iconic New York landfill-turned-park make clear its’ paradoxical, ethereal beauty, while creating an important archive of a major chapter within the story of New York City’s infrastructure.
+The exhibit ran from September 21, 2021 through October 30, 2021.
+Doskow’s large-scale photographs of the iconic New York City landfill-turned-park make clear its’ paradoxical, ethereal beauty, while creating an important archive of a major chapter in the story of New York City’s infrastructure.
 The works on display reflect the scope of the natural and unnatural systems at play in this unique, layered landscape.

 Ecosystems and habitats, including grasslands, are a standard part of science curricula.
 However, most curricula teach about grasslands in the Great Plains or the African Savannah.
-Many of us don’t realize that there are grasslands right here in New York City.
+Many of us don’t realize there are grasslands right here in New York City.
 Freshkills Park, in Staten Island, NY, contains over 1,000 acres of grassland habitat, the largest grassland ecosystem in New York State.
 These grasslands are home to unique animals and plants, including Grasshopper Sparrows, Little Bluestem, and Red Foxes.
-Freshkills Park educators created the first curriculum geared towards K-12 students about grasslands in New York City.
+In 2021, Freshkills Park educators designed the first ever grasslands curriculum for NYC K-12 students.

-In July 2020, the Freshkills Park Alliance research staff found vacant Cliff Swallow nests under the bridge connecting the east and south parks.
-Although this species was first recorded collecting nesting material in the Park in May 2018 it was not until July 2020 that (vacant) nests were found, and June 4, 2021 when active nests were confirmed for the first time.
+In July 2020, the Freshkills Park Alliance research staff found vacant Cliff Swallow nests under the bridge connecting East and South Parks.
+Although this species was first recorded collecting nesting material in the Park in May 2018 it was not until July 2020 that nests, although vacant were found.
+Careful monitoring was rewarded on June 4, 2021 when the Alliance researchers found active nests for the first time.
 The Cliff Swallows nesting at Freshkills Park are the first confirmed on Staten Island since 1880.

 This summer, an especially exciting species of bird decided to make its home at Freshkills Park.
 Sedge Wrens (Cistothorus platensis) nested for the first time in the Park’s history.
 Sedge Wrens are listed as Threatened in New York State, where they nest in small numbers, primarily in the St. Lawrence Valley and throughout the Lake Ontario Plain.
 Sedge Wrens are a rare visitor to New York City, where they last nested in 1960 in the vicinity of John F. Kennedy International Airport.